Christopher Idle (hymnwriter): Hymns

-Idle has written more than three hundred hymns.
 "Eternal light, shine in my heart" has been included in The Hymnal 1982, Together in Song, and Voices United, while "God, we praise you!
 God we bless you!" is in Christian Worship, Evangelical Lutheran Hymnary, and Together in Song.
 Other hymns by Idle include "This earth belongs to God", "Spirit of holiness", "When lawless men succeed", "Freedom and life are ours", "Then I saw a new heaven and earth", and "As sons of the day and daughters of light".

 Idle has been part of what has been described as a British "hymn explosion" since World War II.